mattkleiny/aws-lambda-hosting/README.md

 Features:

-* The ability to bootstrap lambda functions either in-situ (from abitrary code), from a test case or from the AWS Lambda environment.
+* The ability to bootstrap lambda functions either directly, from a CLI, from a test case or from the AWS Lambda environment.
-* Configuration mechanisms using ASP.NET Core's [Generic Host Builder](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.1);
+* A configuration mechanism using ASP.NET Core's [Generic Host Builder](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.1).
-  this aids in familiarity and reducing the conceptual weight of the project.
-* Managed configuration for common AWS services; e.g. S3, Dynamo, CloudWatch, Kinesis, etc. This will allow for a very simple reconfiguration mechanism for these services when in a mocked/test environment.
+* Extensions for interacting with common AWS services; e.g. S3, Dynamo, CloudWatch, Kinesis, etc.
-* An extension for a CLI menu to simplify projects with many individual lambda handlers.
-Each handler is made available to the menu either via manual configuration or via automatic discovery over some data-source (such as CloudFormation).